-Wall Street opens higher, Dow rises to record high
+US STOCKS-Wall St opens higher, Dow rises to record high

 Oil prices rose on Monday, putting July was on track to become the strongest month for the commodity this year.

-Scripps Network (SNI.O) was up 1.23 percent at $87.98 premarket after Discovery Communications (DISCA.O) said it would buy the media company for $14.6 billion.
+Scripps Network was up 1.23 percent at $87.98 premarket after Discovery Communications said it would buy the media company for $14.6 billion.

-Charter Communications Inc shares (CHTR.O) were up 4.3 percent at $386.13 after the U.S. cable operator said on Sunday it was not interested in buying wireless carrier Sprint Corp (S.N).
+Charter Communications Inc shares were up 4.3 percent at $386.13 after the U.S. cable operator said on Sunday it was not interested in buying wireless carrier Sprint Corp .

-Shares of Snap Inc (SNAP.N) fell 4.1 percent to $13.10 and hit a record low, as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.
+Shares of Snap Inc fell 4.1 percent to $13.10 and hit a record low, as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.